hugoqbchld/Unlock-burn-feature-/README.md

 With Qcap

-p.s. please note that this proposal won't start any burn, this proposal is not about burning, it's about sovereignty of Quorum
+p.s. please note that this proposal won't start any burn, this proposal is not about burning, it's about sovereignty of Qcap's Quorum